AI/ML

 What is AI in Manufacturing?

 In today’s manufacturing environment, industrial IoT and intelligent services create massive amounts of data daily.
-This data is increasingly being utilized by manufacturers via AI technologies consisting of machine learning (ML) and deep-gaining knowledge.
+This data is increasingly being utilized by manufacturers via AI technologies, consisting of machine learning (ML) and deep learning.

 Perhaps one of the most giant uses of AI in manufacturing is in the prevention of system failure.
 This has the benefit of lowering maintenance costs and time on the production lines.
 AI also has other advantages; those include improved demand estimates and minimized waste.